elf4j/elf4j-provider/README.md

   due to the buffering effect of `cat`.

   Such external manipulation for data collecting performance, though, is considered outside the scope of application-level logging.
-It may be more important to the application's monitoring/observability that usually have different performance requirement than the regular business workflow.
+It may be more important to the application's monitoring/observability which usually has different performance requirements than the regular business workflow.